 Helix takes a different approach than the typical bed-in-a-box company.
-Instead of just offering one or two models, the company offers over ten options.
+Instead of just offering one or two models, the company offers over ten different options.
 The company’s goal is to match you with a specific mattress that meets your particular needs.
 In fact, one the company’s taglines is “Mattresses Designed For Every Body”.

 There are two ways to determine which Helix mattress is best for you.
 The first option is to take the company’s sleep quiz.
 You’ll fill out a questionnaire that asks about your weight, primary sleeping position, preferred firmness level, etc. Based on your answers, Helix will then recommend a model that best suits your sleeping preferences.